Viklin41/lloyds-commercial-banking-intelligence-2026/README.md

 No internal bank data was used, or available, at any point.

 MSc Data Science group project, University of Bristol, 2026.
-Samuel Menon Demelo, Sneha Saphala Ram Prasad, Viktor Ander Lindholm, Vishal Khatri.
+Samuel Menon Demelo, Sneha Saphala Ram Prasad, Viktor Anders Lindholm, Vishal Khatri.

 ![The dashboard home screen](latex-report/images/01-home.png)